JuliaLang/PackageCompiler.jl/docs/src/devdocs/binaries_part_2.md

-The `custom_sysimage.jl` script look similar to before with the exception that we added an include of the app file inside the anonymous module where the precompiliation statements are evaluated in:
+The `custom_sysimage.jl` script look similar to before with the exception that we added an include of the app file inside the anonymous module where the precompilation statements are evaluated in:

 ```julia
 Base.init_depot_path()